Mercy Pottery: Miami's Artistic Haven for Ceramic Enthusiasts

 Mercy Pottery, located in Miami, Florida, offers a unique and inviting environment that makes it a wonderful place to meet up with friends and immerse yourself in the creative world of ceramics.
 Founded by Mercedes Gavazzi, known affectionately as Mercy, this studio blends a welcoming atmosphere with expert instruction, making pottery accessible and enjoyable for all skill levels.
 The studio's focus on community and artistic growth creates a supportive space where friends can learn, create, and bond over clay.
 Highlights of Mercy Pottery include a variety of workshops such as wheel throwing and handbuilding classes scheduled at different times during the week, including Thursday nights, Saturday mornings, and special themed workshops like figure animal crafting.
 The monthly pottery membership encourages continuous engagement and artistic development, allowing members to create masterpieces over time.
 The intimate group sizes and hands-on guidance from Mercy herself ensure personalized attention, enhancing the creative experience.
 The studio's location in Miami’s vibrant art scene further adds to its charm, making it an inspiring destination where friends can meet up, relax, and craft together while enjoying the therapeutic benefits of working with clay.

-Here's what people think of Mercy Pottery
+What people think of Mercy Pottery, based on reviews

 As of recent, Mercy Pottery holds a 4.8-star rating based on 24 reviews.